By Dr. Sophia Yin

 Now the kitten is ready to try the same thing outside.
 Practice a little each day.
 Before you know it. you will have a kitten that you can take on walks or on visits to new locations.

-Download the Kitten Socialization Chart so you can make sure your kitten has positive experiences around many people and environments.
+Download the Kitten Socialization Checklist so you can make sure your kitten has positive experiences around many people and environment.